Publisher: Namco Bandai

 That seems fun and all, but when you do it to the 100th plane you will die of boredom.
 The helicopter sections aren’t much different because you just fly around killing everything on the ground and occasionally an Apache or HIND.
 The game controls really well, but I felt it was bare bones.
 The change in plane types was a breath of fresh air, but the best ones weren’t used often enough.
 It also doesn’t help that missions drag on practically ever.
 I would shoot 30-40 planes in just one mission and it would still carry on, it drove me nuts.
 It doesn’t help that the dialog is boring and grating with the same military mumbo-jumbo over and over again.
 The game is just dry and dull after the first few missions, I was surprised I finished the game.

 You may think co-op and online play helps but it doesn’t because no one is playing online.
 Think of this as a single-player game.
 I was also disappointed in the lack of weapons you could choose.
-There were maybe 4 or 5 to choose from through the whole game and most planes felt useless.
+There were maybe 4 or 5 to choose from throughout the whole game and most planes felt useless.
 Why pick a lesser plane when I can just stick with the best one through the whole game?
 Challenge maybe?
 I guess it’s for plane aficionados.

 My biggest disappointment would be the graphics.
 Sure they get a nice upgrade with slightly higher resolution textures and some better lighting, but the ground textures are just awful.
 When you get close to the ground there’s nothing there.
 Just flat textures of grass and dirt.
 Sometimes a few buildings will pop up, but it looks like an unrezed Google map.
 I also thought the explosions lacked oomph and just looked like strange glitches in the physics rather than explosions or planes falling apart.
 Missile cams are dull because of this as well.

 Overall, Assault Horizon is a step back for the series and lacks any potential moments you would remember.
-The story is dull, the characters are boring, and the only fun feature is the dogfight mode that you will get tired of quickly.
+The story is dull, the characters are boring, and the only fun feature is the dogfight mode which you will get tired of quickly.
 Only hardcore Ace fans should play this or anyone desperate for a flight game in the rarely approached genre.